ethereum/homestead-guide/source/account-management.rst

 Creating a Multi-Signature Wallet in Mist
 --------------------------------------------------------------------------------

 The Mist Ethereum wallet has an option to secure your wallet balance with a multisig wallet.
-The advantage of using a multisig wallet is that it requires authorization from more than one account to withdrawal larger amounts from your balance.
+The advantage of using a multisig wallet is that it requires authorization from more than one account to withdraw larger amounts from your balance.
 Before you can create a multisig wallet, you'll need to create more than one account.

 It's very easy to create account files in Mist.
 In the 'Accounts' section click 'Add Account'.
 Pick a strong yet easy-to-remember password (remember there is no password recovery option), confirm it, and your account is created.
 Create at least 2 accounts.
 Secondary accounts can be created on separate computers running Mist if you prefer (and theoretically make your multisig more secure doing it this way).
 You only need the public keys (your deposit addresses) of your secondary accounts when creating the multisig wallet (copy/paste them, do not ever type them by hand).
 Your primary account will be needed to create the multisig wallet contract, so it must be on the computer you are creating the multisig wallet on.